Abstract

 d)

 When the non-torque load was considered, the same held true in that the motion trajectories of the carrier and ring, and their vibration equilibrium positions, were hardly affected by it, as shown in Fig. 11.
 In addition, their motion trajectories were also analogous to a circle.
 Given that the ring is a fixed part, its restraint stiffness is set to be relatively large.
-As a result, there was an obvious difference in the offsets of the vibration equilibrium positions of the carrier in the X and Y directions, as they were markedly larger than those of the ring.
+As a result, there was an obvious difference in the offsets of the vibration equilibrium positions of the carrier in the and directions, as they were markedly larger than those of the ring.
 Compared with the torque load condition, the center of motion trajectory of the carrier changes from (0.009, 0.038) to (12.79, 20.52) when the non-torque load is considered.
-In other words, the offsets of their vibration equilibrium positions in the X and Y directions are increased by 1420 and 539 times, respectively, as shown in Fig. 11(a) and (b).
-However, compared with Fig. 10(c) and (d), the offsets of the vibration equilibrium positions of the ring in the X and Y directions are significantly reduced, and its center of motion trajectory goes from (–0.009, –0.008) to (–0.44, 0.36); increasing by 47.89 and 46 times.
+In other words, the offsets of their vibration equilibrium positions in the and directions are increased by 1420 and 539 times, respectively, as shown in Fig. 11(a) and (b).
+However, compared with Fig. 10(c) and (d), the offsets of the vibration equilibrium positions of the ring in the and directions are significantly reduced, and its center of motion trajectory goes from (–0.009, –0.008) to (–0.44, 0.36); increasing by 47.89 and 46 times.

 Fig. 12Load-sharing coefficient (LSC): a) and b) LSC of sun-planet gear pairs under torque load and non-torque load, respectively; c) and d) LSC of planet-ring gear pairs under torque load and non-torque load, respectively